tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 	// 3 - create the text of the <footer>
 	let textNode = document.createTextNode("© 20XX by Ima Student");

-	// 4 - insert the text into the <footer>
+	// 4 - insert the text into the <footer> element footer.appendChild(textNode);
-	footer.appendChild(textNode);

 	// 5 - insert the <footer> at the end of the <body>